 Don't Start Learning Polish with the Grammar!

-When I was living in Kraków, Poland, I met a lot of foreigners just starting to learn Polish.
+When we were in Kraków, Poland, I met a lot of foreigners just starting to learn Polish.
 One of the main complaints was that Polish grammar is so complicated.
 Most Polish language courses, textbooks and teachers start by saying, "Learn all the grammar rules first and then we can continue."

 This can kill your motovation and won't really get you any closer to your goal: to speak and understand Polish!